aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 ❗ **This is a destructive action.
 All data on the EFS file system will be deleted (SageMaker home directories).
 You may want to backup the EFS file system before deletion**

 From AWS console:
-- Go to the EFS console and delete all mounting points in all private subnets of the data science VPC for the SageMaker EFS file system
-- delete the SageMaker EFS system.
+- Delete the SageMaker EFS system (from the EFS AWS console).
 You may want to backup the EFS file system before deletion
 - Go to the VPC console and delete the SageMaker Studio VPC

-## Delete stack troubleshooting
+## Stack deletion troubleshooting
 Sometimes stack might fail to delete.
 If stack deletion fails, check the events in the AWS CloudFormation console.

 If the deletion of the SageMaker domain fails, check if there are any running applications (e.g. KernelGateway) for the user profile as described in [Delete Amazon SageMaker Studio Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).
 Try to delete the applications and re-run the `make delete` command or delete the stack from AWS CloudFormation console.

+If the deletion of the Network Firewall fails, check is you removed the logging configuration and the stateful rule group is in the original state.

 # Resources
 [1].
 [SageMaker Security](https://docs.aws.amazon.com/sagemaker/latest/dg/security.html)
 [2].
 [SageMaker Infrastructure Security](https://docs.aws.amazon.com/sagemaker/latest/dg/infrastructure-security.html)
 [3].
-I took the initial version of the CloudFormation templates for deployment of VPC, Subnets and S3 buckets from this [GitHub repository](https://github.com/aws-samples/amazon-sagemaker-studio-vpc-blog)
+Initial version of the CloudFormation templates for deployment of VPC, Subnets, and S3 buckets is taken from this [GitHub repository](https://github.com/aws-samples/amazon-sagemaker-studio-vpc-blog)
 [4].
 Blog post for the repository: [Securing Amazon SageMaker Studio connectivity using a private VPC](https://aws.amazon.com/blogs/machine-learning/securing-amazon-sagemaker-studio-connectivity-using-a-private-vpc/)
 [5].
 [Secure deployment of Amazon SageMaker resources](https://aws.amazon.com/blogs/security/secure-deployment-of-amazon-sagemaker-resources/)
 [6].
 Security-focused workshop [Amazon SageMaker Workshop: Building Secure Environments](https://sagemaker-workshop.com/security_for_sysops.html)